Mleccha: Language

-Some explanations of the name "mleccha" suggest that the word was derived from the Indo-Aryan perception of the speech of the indigenous peoples.
-Namely, "mlech" was a word that meant "to speak indistinctly."
-As such, some suggest that the Indo-Aryans used an onomatopoeic sound to imitate the harshness of alien tongue and to indicate incomprehension, thus coming up with "mleccha".
+Some explanations of the name mleccha suggest that the word was derived from the Indo-Aryan perception of the speech of the indigenous peoples.
+Namely, mlech was a word that meant 'to speak indistinctly'.
+As such, some suggest that the Indo-Aryans used an onomatopoeic sound to imitate the harshness of an alien tongue and to indicate incomprehension, thus coming up with mleccha.

 Early Indo-Aryans spoke Sanskrit, which evolved into the various local modern Sanskrit-derived languages.
 Sanskrit was believed to include all the sounds necessary for communication.
-Early Indo-Aryans would therefore dismiss other languages as foreign tongue, "mleccha bhasha".
-As the Sanskrit word itself suggests, "mlecchas" were those whose speech was alien.
-"Correct speech" was a crucial component of being able to take part in the appropriate yajnas (religious rituals and sacrifices).
+Early Indo-Aryans would therefore dismiss other languages as foreign tongue mleccha bhasha.
+As the Sanskrit word itself suggests, mlecchas were those whose speech was alien.
+Correct speech was a crucial component of being able to take part in the appropriate yajñas (religious rituals and sacrifices).
 Thus, without correct speech, one could not hope to practice correct religion, either.

 The notion of being Arya suggested a knowledge of Sanskrit in order to effectively perform ritual hymns; thus suggesting the importance of language.
 Parasher discusses the importance of knowing the correct speech in order to perform sacrifice and ritual in the religion of the brahmanas.
-Parasher continued that: "The best experts of the sacrificial art were undoubtedly the various families of the Brahmins who, placed in a hierarchy within the Indo-Aryan social system, became the upholders of pure and best speech".
+Parasher continued, "The best experts of the sacrificial art were undoubtedly the various families of the Brahmins who, placed in a hierarchy within the Indo-Aryan social system, became the upholders of pure and best speech".